Shabba Ranks

-Rexton Rawlston Fernando Gordon (born 17 January 1966), better known by his stage name Shabba Ranks, is a Jamaican dancehall musician.
+Rexton Rawlston Fernando Gordon OD (born 17 January 1966), better known by his stage name Shabba Ranks, is a Jamaican dancehall musician.
 In the late 1980s and early 1990s, he was one of the most popular Jamaican musicians in the world.
-Throughout his prominence in his home country as a dancehall artist, he gained popularity in North America with his studio album, Just Reality, in 1990.
-He released two studio albums, As Raw as Ever and X-tra Naked, which both won a Grammy Award as Best Reggae Album in 1992 and 1993, respectively.
+Although his early success ensured he was prominent in his home country as a dancehall artist, he gained popularity in North America with his album Just Reality in 1990.
+He released other albums, including As Raw as Ever and X-tra Naked, which both won a Grammy Award as Best Reggae Album in 1992 and 1993, respectively.
 He is notoriously popular for "Mr. Loverman" and "Ting-A-Ling", which were globally acclaimed and deemed his signature songs.

-Early life and family
+Early life

 Shabba Ranks was born in Sturge Town, Saint Ann, Jamaica, and raised in Seaview Gardens, Kingston.
-He and his wife, Michelle, have two sons Rexton Jr and Jahwon.
-He currently resides in New York City.

 His father, Ivan Gordon, was a mason who died in 1990.
 His mother, Constance "Mama Christie" Christie, remained in Seaview after Shabba's success, feeding the community with money sent from her son after his emigration.
-She was the subject of the 2015 hit song Shabba Madda Pot from dancehall artist Dexta Daps.
+She was the subject of the 2015 hit song "Shabba Madda Pot" from the dancehall artist Dexta Daps.